noiseprotocol/noise_spec/noise.md

 After the handshake is complete you call `EndHandshake()` which returns two `CipherState` objects, the first for encrypting transport messages from initiator to responder, and the second for messages in the other direction.
-The `HandshakeState` object should be securely deleted, so that any traces of the ephemeral private keys are removed from memory.
 Then transport messages can be encrypted and decrypted by calling `CipherState.Encrypt()` and `CipherState.Decrypt()`.

 3.4.
 The `HandshakeState` object
 ---------------------------------